How to come up with a blog name that attracts visitors, that’s unforgettable, and projects the message you want to convey?

 - It’s got to be easy to remember.
 TheFacebook changed to Facebook.
 MyMint to Mint

-- Easy to pronounce.
+- Easy to spell.
+Easy to type.
+Easy to pronounce.
 This means no numbers and hyphens.

 - Appropriate to your topic and reflects on your messaging but not so descriptive so it sounds generic.